 - Confidence for the birth

-Yes, you can learn techniques for labour such as breathing techniques, positions and movements, visualisations and sounds etc. Practising yoga will give you more confidence, which should help make labour smoother!
+Yes, you can learn tools for labour such as breathing techniques, positions and movements, visualisations and sounds etc. Practising yoga will give you more confidence, which can help make labour smoother!

-The yoga exercises can prepare you physically so that you are stronger for labour and also help to encourage the baby into an optimum position to make the birth easier.
+The yoga exercises can prepare you physically so that you are stronger for labour and also help to encourage the baby into an optimum position which may facilitate labour.

 Yes, you have to modify the practice according to which trimester you are in.
-Unless you are very experienced or have done training in pregnancy yoga I would recommend you either find a specific pregnancy class or a pregnancy yoga DVD where the exercises are designed for your specific stage of pregnancy.
-For example after 26 weeks you are not recommended to lie on your back.
+Unless you are very experienced or have done training in pregnancy yoga I would recommend you either find a pregnancy class or a pregnancy yoga DVD where the exercises are designed for your specific stage of pregnancy.
+For example, after 25 weeks you are not recommended to lie on your back.

-6) I hear that one is more flexible than normal when pregnant, can that be dangerous?
+Is it try you’re more flexible when pregnant, can that be dangerous?

-7) Are there particular poses that can help at certain times?
-When one is tired or has a headache or back ache?
+Are there particular poses that can help at certain times?
+When tired, or suffering from backache, etc?

-If you are tired or have a headache practicing child’s pose with the knees wide, hips back and forehead on the floor or resting the forehead on your hands.
+If you are tired or have a headache practicing child’s pose with the knees wide, hips back and forehead on the floor or resting the forehead on your hands can be deeply soothing.
 Stay here a few minutes breathing deeply, relaxing the face.
-This is also great when you are not pregnant.
+This is also great when you are not pregnant!